TOWN OF WINCHESTER

 Friday 8:00 a.m. to 11:30 a.m.

-TO AVOID LONG LINES, TAXPAYERS ARE ENCOURAGED TO MAIL THEIR PAYMENTS, PAY ONLINE (VALUABLE LINKS OPTION ON TOWN HOMEPAGE), OR DROP THEIR PAYMENTS IN A SEALED ENVELOPE IN THE DROP BOX LOCATED OUTSIDE THE TAX OFFICE.
+TO AVOID LONG LINES, TAXPAYERS ARE ENCOURAGED TO MAIL THEIR PAYMENTS, PAY ONLINE (PAY TAXES ONLINE LINK ON TOWN HOMEPAGE), OR DROP THEIR PAYMENTS IN A SEALED ENVELOPE IN THE DROP BOX LOCATED OUTSIDE THE TAX OFFICE.

 FAILURE TO RECEIVE A TAX BILL DOES NOT RELIEVE A TAXPAYER FROM THE REQUIREMENT TO PAY INTEREST AND PENALTIES AS PER CONNECTICUT STATE STATUTES.